alastria/isbe-gobernanza-onboarding/README.md

 As an example, the DID identifier of Alastria is `did:elsi:VATES-G87936159`, because the NIF of Alastria is `G87936159` and the string `VATES-G87936159` corresponds to the `organizationIdentifier` attribute included in the eIDAS certificate issued by a QTSP to Alastria.
-For example, in the certificate of representation used by the President of Alastria to sign documents).
+For example, in the certificate of representation used by the President of Alastria to sign documents.

 As simple as that: The method is purely derivative, based on the `organizationIdentifier` attribute in eIDAS certificates.
 This means that it is extremely simple to manage, it does not require look ups in any additional